Dissociative identity disorder: Differential diagnoses

-Controversy
+Validity disputed

-DID is among the most controversial of the dissociative disorders and among the most controversial disorders found in the DSM-5.
-The primary dispute is between those who believe DID is caused by traumatic stresses forcing the mind to split into multiple identities, each with a separate set of memories, and the belief that the symptoms of DID are produced artificially by certain psychotherapeutic practices or patients playing a role they believe appropriate for a person with DID.
+DID is among the most controversial of the dissociative disorders and among the most controversial disorders found in the DSM-5-TR.
+The primary dispute is between those who believe DID is caused by traumatic stresses that split the mind into multiple identities, each with a separate set of memories, and those who believe that the symptoms of DID are produced artificially by certain psychotherapeutic practices or by patients playing a role they believe appropriate for a person with DID.
 The debate between the two positions is characterized by intense disagreement.
-Research into this hypothesis has been characterized by poor methodology.
-Psychiatrist Joel Paris notes that the idea that a personality is capable of splitting into independent alters is an unproven assertion that is at odds with research in cognitive psychology.
+Research has been characterized by poor methodology.
+Psychiatrist Joel Paris asserts that the idea that a personality is capable of splitting into independent alters is an unproven assertion at odds with research in cognitive psychology, while David Gleaves argues that recognition of DID was in fact prompted by developments in that field, including theories of parallel-distributed processing.

+According to proponents of the trauma model, the ordinary "host" personality experiences memory gaps for their alter personalities.
+Research has challenged this idea: Richard McNally (2012) found that although patients reported amnesia between alters, objective tests found their memory function was intact.

-Some believe that DID is caused by health care, i.e. symptoms of DID are created by therapists themselves via hypnosis.
-This belief also implies that those with DID are more susceptible to manipulation by hypnosis and suggestion than others.
+Some people, such as Russell A. Powell and Travis L. Gee, believe that DID is caused by health care, i.e. symptoms of DID are created by therapists themselves via hypnosis.
+This implies that those with DID are especially susceptible to manipulation by hypnosis and suggestion.
 The iatrogenic model also sometimes states that treatment for DID is harmful.
-According to Brand, Loewenstein and Spiegel, "[t]he claims that DID treatment is harmful are based on anecdotal cases, opinion pieces, reports of damage that are not substantiated in the scientific literature, misrepresentations of the data, and misunderstandings about DID treatment and the phenomenology of DID".
-Their claim is evinced by the fact that only 5%–10% of people receiving treatment worsen in their symptoms.
+According to Brand, Loewenstein, and Spiegel, "claims that DID treatment is harmful are based on anecdotal cases, opinion pieces, reports of damage that are not substantiated in the scientific literature, misrepresentations of the data, and misunderstandings about DID treatment and the phenomenology of DID".
+Their claim is evidenced by the fact that only 5%–10% of people receiving treatment initially worsen in their symptoms.